Blend Phonics Supplement

 Numerous tutoring students of all ages have doubled or tripled their reading ability in as little as five hours with this Reader.
 This is an extremely valuable supplement.
 At one school fourteen fifth- and sixth-graders passed the Texas TAKS Reading test after finishing the Blend Phonics Reader: Standard Edition.
 A special “fluency feature” allows the teacher to use the Precision Teaching Technique to chart student’s progress in fluency.

 7. Blend Phonics Decodable Lessons and Stories.
 These 62 delightful decodable storybooks were written by my associate, Elizabeth Brown.
 Each story is preceded by a list of the words containing the phonics patterns needed to read the story.
 I have written four comprehension questions and included a list of spelling words with each story.
 The children love these stories.
 The storybooks are now available as of January 20, 2015 in inexpensive paperback: Blend Phonics Lessons and Stories.
 Here is a Teacher Training Video showing exactly how to teach the program.
 They are also available as 62 individual Blend Phonics Booklets.

 To prevent the development of the guessing habit, we have avoided all pictures and predictable text.
 A Progress Skills Chart is included with the storybooks.

-10. Unit Progress Chart.
+13. Unit Progress Chart.
 For keeping track of student progress.
 Parents like seeing how their children are progressing.
-I keep a copy of this in my tutoring students folders.
+I keep a copy of this in my tutoring students’ folders.

-15. Beyond Blend Phonics.
+17. Beyond Blend Phonics: English Morphology Made Easy.
 This is the followup to Blend Phonics, teaching the Anglo-Saxon, Romance, and Greek levels of English.
 This will boost students’ reading levels.
 Here is a link to an Interview.
 Teacher Training Video.
 People who purchase my book are welcome to use the Beyond Blend Phonics Slides.